mari-ga/hashing-demul-website/hashsolo.md

 nav_order: 2
 ---
 # Hash Solo
-Hash Solo is demultiplexing tool, developped by Calico.
+Hash Solo is a demultiplexing tool, developped by Calico.
 More information can be found at:
 {: .note-title }
 > {: .opaque }
 > Hash Solo by Calico: